cozy/cozy.github.io/src/dev/konnector.md

 If your connector hits an issue fetching or saving the data, it can return an error code by throwing it as an error.
 The error codes are defined inside the [Cozy Collect] application and will display an explicit error to the user:

-  - `LOGIN_FAILED`: the konnector could not login
+  - `LOGIN_FAILED`: the connector could not login
   - `NOT_EXISTING_DIRECTORY`: the folder specified as folder_to_save does not exist (checked automatically by the BaseKonnector)
-  - `UNKNOWN_ERROR`: there was an unexpected error, please take a look at the logs to know what appened
+  - `UNKNOWN_ERROR`: there was an unexpected error, please take a look at the logs to know what happened
   - `VENDOR_DOWN`: the target web site is down now
   - `USER_ACTION_NEEDED`: The user needs to login to the service to do manual actions (could be Terms Of Service to validate)